Personal Licence - for managers of licensed premises

 A personal licence authorises the holder to supervise or authorise the sale of alcohol.
 The premises licence holder and the personal licence holder do not have to be the same person however the premises manager must be notified.

-To become a personal licence holder you must pass a course by a trainer approved by the SQA.
+To become a personal licence holder you must pass a course by a trainer accredited by the Scottish Government.

 Personal licence applications cost £50 and last for 10 years.